erdaltsksn/random/docs/random_lorem_sentence.md

 ### Options inherited from parent commands

 ```
   -c, --count int    How many items (paragraphs, sentences or characters) in lorem should be
                      generated. (default 1)
+      --unattended   Do not copy the value to the clipboard
 ```

 ### SEE ALSO